-This is done by walking away from the base station with the Site Survey Handset and measure where the RSSI value drops below 70 and the Q value stays constant at 64.
-Do this in all directions from the base stations.
+This is done by walking away from the base station with the handset and measure where the RSSI value drops below 70 and the Q value stays constant at 64.
+Do this in all directions from the base station.

-For a description of the parameters and RPN values, see "Important Parameters" on page 20.
+For a description of the parameters and RPN values, see "Important Parameters" on page Error!
+Bookmark not defined.